 Every drug you need to know in order to pass your PALS exam.

 There are many areas you need to be familiar with in order to pass your Pediatric Advanced Life Support (PALS) exam, but perhaps none require more studying than the medications.
 This requires knowing more than the names of the drugs that will show up on your exam.
-You need to know their primary uses, which drug to administer in certain situations, and the dosages of that particular drug.
+You need to know their primary uses, which drug to administer in certain situations and the dosages of that particular drug.
 Additionally, there is other information about each drug you need to be familiar with in order to adequately prepare yourself for a given situation.

-There are some questions on the exam that you can use practical experience, prior medical knowledge, and a bit of common sense to come up with an answer – which theoretically don’t require as much studying.
+There are some questions on the exam that you can use practical experience, prior medical knowledge, and a bit of common sense to come up with an answer – which theoretically doesn’t require as much studying.
 However, the medications and dosages do not fall under that category.
 There’s really no way around it, this is a part of the exam that you need to have memorized.
 Thankfully, we have listed all of them here to help you out.

 Here is a quick reference sheet that shows you everything you need to know about the medications that will appear on your PALS exam: